jspark474/jspark474/README.md

 ### Hello There!

 I am Jisu.
-I am a beginner developer, here some info about me
+I am a beginner developer, here is some info about me
 - 🙃 Pronouns: She/Her/Hers
 - 👀 I’m interested in c#.
 I know JavaScript, HTML and CSS

 #### 📫 How to reach me
 - Email: [`Click To Email!`](mailto:jspark474@gmail.com)
+- LinkedIn

 ### Tools